 Visits for schools, colleges and universities

-Visits are free of charge and consist of an interactive introductory talk given by one of our Information Officers, time in our educational exhibition area and the opportunity for students to observe some of an appeal hearing (depending on the court schedule and space in the public seating areas).
+We offer interactive, educational tours to UK schools, colleges and universities throughout the year.
+Visits are free of charge and consist of an introductory talk given by one of our Information Officers, time in our educational exhibition area and the opportunity for students to observe some of an appeal hearing (depending on the court schedule and space in the public seating areas).

-The introductory talk lasts approximately 45 minutes and covers the history, role and work of the Supreme Court.
-The talk can be tailored to fit specific curriculum areas/learning outcomes - if you are interested in this option, please provide further information on the Educational visits booking form.
+Tours last approximately 45 minutes and cover the history, role and work of the Supreme Court.
+The talk can also be tailored to fit specific curriculum areas/learning outcomes.